rodrigoronin/ronin-pokedex/README.md

   <img src="https://i.imgur.com/TevaHmY.png">
 </p>

+<h3 align="center">NOTE: The GraphQL api which i was using was shutdown.
+I`ll change to another api in the comming days.</h3>

 <h1 align="center">:sparkling_heart: Ronin Pokédex Version (in development) :sparkling_heart:</h1>
 <p align="center">
   This is a Pokédex i've made using